ssszlma/flutter_starter/README.md

 # Flutter Starter Template

 A simple template with set up navigation, pages and components.
-Start developing on flutter today!